 The regulatory documents used by USDA and PHS can be grouped into three categories

 Institutions must comply with all three of the categories.
-Learn more about the categories and how they relate to each other.

 There are some differences between the USDA Animal Welfare Act Regulations and PHS Policy.
 PHS Policy oversees PHS funded animal activities using live vertebrates.
 The USDA Animal Welfare Act Regulations apply to warm blooded animals living and dead, regardless of funding, with the exception of "birds, rats of the genus Rattus, and mice of the genus Mus, bred for use in research."
 However, it is a best practice to conduct IACUC business in a way that complies with both USDA Animal Welfare Act Regulations and PHS Policy no matter what species is involved, and no matter what source is used to fund the research.
 This practice helps to ensure uniform and consistent standards, an essential ingredient of an animal care and use program.
 It will also demonstrate to the public that regardless of the funding source, care and use standards are the same for all animals.